-- 7. Make sure that the mass storage drivers are accessible according to the mass storage driver installation method that you have selected. - Floppy Disk Local: Mass storage drivers floppy disk in floppy drive A attached to the server - Floppy Disk Remote: Mass storage drivers floppy disk in the JavaRConsole server floppy drive - Floppy Image: floppy.img available on the JavaRConsole system
+- 7. Make sure that the mass storage drivers are accessible according to the mass storage driver installation method that you have selected. - Floppy Disk Local: Mass storage drivers floppy disk in floppy drive A attached to the server - Floppy Disk Remote: Mass storage drivers floppy disk in the JavaRConsole server floppy drive - Floppy Image (only supported for server modules using ILOM): the smi.img vailable on the JavaRConsole system